-The irony of it all is that before TikTok co-signed soccer jerseys, they were already part of a larger culture.
-A culture that exists despite being out of style.
-“Bloke” was (and still is!) a term associated with a subculture that celebrates traditional masculinity, particularly in the UK and Australia.
-It’s connected to pub culture and, of course, soccer culture.
-The term “Bloke” is just slang for “Man”.
-But it does hold value.
+If you Google Bloke-core, you’ll find numerous articles from last summer discussing the trend, offering styling tips, and explaining how TikTok propelled this aesthetic into the mainstream.
+Ironically, soccer jerseys were already part of a larger culture before TikTok popularized them.
+“Bloke” is a term associated with a subculture that celebrates traditional masculinity, particularly in the UK and Australia.
+It is connected to pub culture and, of course, soccer culture.
+The term “Bloke” is slang for “Man” but carries value within the subculture.

 Obviously, the problem is not adding “-core” to an aesthetic.
 Rather, it’s the concept behind that.
 Turning actual movements into little trends, completely devoid of the values that they originally might hold.
 I would argue that subcultures are somewhat important to a society.
 They help in creating a more diverse understanding of modern society, even if the ideas they believe in never make it to the mainstream.

 I’m not saying that we can’t draw inspiration from them.
 If somebody wants to dress like a punk without actually being a punk, they should be able to do that.
 But as those aesthetics get commercialized (and calling them -core is just part of that), they lose a fraction of the meaning they held before.
 So what’s the solution?
 To be honest, I’m not really sure.
 I’d like to think that reading up on the subculture we like should be a good start.
 But then again, nobody is forced to do that.
 Maybe the “core-ification“ of fashion is just part of a greater trend?
 A glimpse of the future, where subcultures don’t necessarily mean that people share similar values?
 Who knows.Only time will tell.